odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 So far, the todos in our list are hard-coded.
 Let us make it more useful by allowing the user to add a todo to the list.

 #.
-Remove the hardcoded values in the `TodoList` component
+Remove the hardcoded values in the `TodoList` component:

    .. code-block:: javascript